Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 Melissa Finell

-Instructor – FTV 178 Section 1 (Film Production)
+Instructor – FTV 178 Production Laboratory

 Melissa Finell is an award-winning director and screenwriter based in Los Angeles.
 SENSITIVITY TRAINING, her first feature film, had its world premiere at the LA Film Festival, where it was named a “Can’t Miss” film by the Hollywood Reporter.
 Her script for SENSITIVITY TRAINING won an Alfred P. Sloan Foundation Production Grant and a Samuel Goldwyn Writing Award.
 The film went on to screen at numerous festivals worldwide including Woodstock, Frameline, and TIFF Inside Out.
 It was released by Random Media in partnership with The Orchard and is currently available on Prime and all major platforms.